Radko Dimitriev: First World War

 Sir Bernard Pares, who met Radko Dimitriev several times when he was covering the war on the Eastern Front, and knew him well, described him thus:

 "General Radko Dimitriev is a short and sturdily built man with quick brown eyes and a profile reminiscent of Napoleon.
 He talks quickly and shortly, sometimes drums on the table with his fingers, and now and then makes a rapid dash for the matches.
 The daily visit of the Chief of the Staff is short, because, as the General says on his return, simple business is done quickly.
 Every piece of his incisive conversation holds together as part of a single and clear view of the whole military position, of which the watchword is 'Forward'."

-After a spell in the Caucasus out of favour, he was reappointed in late 1916 to command the 12th army on the Riga front, but in summer 1917 Alexeyev dismissed his commander-in-chief at the front, Ruszky, and the army commander Radko Dimitriev, for weakness and indulgence to the soldiers' committees that had sprung up everywhere after the February Revolution in 1917.
+After he was appointed to fight against the Ottomans in the Caucasus campaign out of favour, he was reappointed in late 1916 to command the 12th army on the Riga front, but in summer 1917 Alexeyev dismissed his commander-in-chief at the front, Ruszky, and the army commander Radko Dimitriev, for weakness and indulgence to the soldiers' committees that had sprung up everywhere after the February Revolution in 1917.

 Radko Dimitriev fled to the resort town of Pyatigorsk in the North Caucasus.
 There in October 1918 he was executed by the Bolsheviks.